IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 | `result`      | The result of the build stage.
 The value should be `SUCCESS` or `FAIL`.    |
 | `appUrl`      | _Optional_: The URL used to access your application.    |

-Here are the parameters in example commands.
-The first command publishes the deployment record for a staging environment; the second command publishes the deployment record for a production environment.
+The following example shows these parameters in commands.
+The first command publishes the deployment record for a staging environment.
+The second command publishes the deployment record for a production environment.

 ```
 publishDeployRecord environment: "STAGING", appUrl: "http://staging-Weather-App.mybluemix.net", result:"SUCCESS"